 Materials

-Tang Soo Do uses the authentic dobok, the name of the uniform.
+Tang Soo Do uses the authentic dobok , the name of the uniform.
 The normal dobok is completely white.
-Traditional piping will be added for dan holders.
-Furthermore, so-called safety equipment is used, consisting of a pair of gloves and foot protectors.
+For dan holders, the traditional piping is added.
+Furthermore, the so-called safety equipment is used, consisting of a pair of gloves and foot protectors .
 Head protectors are also worn.
 Shin guards are also sometimes used.
-A mouthguard is recommended and a groin guard is mandatory for men.
+A mouth guard is recommended and a groin protector is mandatory for men.